okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiOperation method="patch" url="/api/v1/devices/${deviceId}" />

 Updates a Device's profile with partial update semantics.
-Device profile properties that are to be updated should be provided as an array of [JSON patch request](https://tools.ietf.org/html/rfc6902#section-3).
+Device profile properties that are to be updated should be provided as a [JSON patch request](https://tools.ietf.org/html/rfc6902#section-3).

-API supports `add`, `replace` and `remove` operations.
+This endpoint supports the `add`, `replace` and `remove` PATCH operations.

 * Device profile attributes `displayName` and `platform` are mandatory for a Device and can't be set it to null/empty.
 * Device profile attributes should follow formats specified in [device profile properties](#profile-object).
-* API does *not* allow updating `status`.
+* Using the PATCH method on this endpoint does not allow updating `status`.
-* API supports patch on a single object instance.
+* API supports PATCH on a single object instance.

 > **Note:** Use the `PATCH` method to make a partial device profile updates.